 VW Diesel Settlement

-German automaker Volkswagen is proving once again that in the long run, cheating doesn’t pay.
+German automaker Volkswagen is proving once again that cheating doesn’t pay.

 Volkswagen captured a dominant share of the U.S. diesel car market from sales of its 2.0 TDI cars, touted as having an unbeatable package of performance, fuel economy, and low emissions.
-It turned out, though, that VW diesels were too good to be true when the company announced in fall 2015 that it used software to cheat on emissions testing.
+As it turned out, those VW diesels were too good to be true: the company announced in 2015 that it had used special software to cheat on emissions testing.

-Instead of the clean emissions VW bragged about, its TDIs in fact emit levels of nitrous oxide well above legal limits.
-VWs shocking cheating admission set the stage for a legal battle with regulators, dealers, and owners that has every indication of being extremely costly.
+Instead of the clean emissions VW boasted, its TDIs in fact emit levels of nitrous oxide well above legal limits.
+VW's shocking cheating admission spawned VW lawsuits and set the stage for costly dealings with regulators, dealers, and owners.

-A funding pool worth a maximum of just over $10 billion will be established to compensate approximately 475,000 eligible owners of 2.0L TDI cars.
+A funding pool worth a maximum of just over $10 billion will compensate approximately 475,000 eligible owners of 2.0L TDI cars.
 The pool will provide owners with: